-- (1) The Executive Director shall maintain a file of all applications for licenses under this Ordinance, together with a record of all actions taken with respect to those applications. - (2) The Commission and Executive Director may maintain such other files or records as they deem desirable. - (3) All information and data: - (a) Required by the Commission or the Executive Director to be furnished to them under this Ordinance or which may otherwise be obtained relative to the finances, earnings or revenue of any applicant or licensee; - (b) Pertaining to an applicant's criminal record, antecedents and background which have been furnished to or obtained by the Commission or the Executive Director from any source; - (c) Provided to the members of the Commission or the Executive Director of his employees by a governmental agency or an informer or on the assurances that the information will be held in confidence and treated as confidential; or are confidential and may be revealed in whole or in part only in the course of the necessary administration of this Ordinance or upon the lawful order of a court of competent jurisdiction.
+(1) The Executive Director shall maintain a file of all applications for licenses under this Ordinance, together with a record of all actions taken with respect to those applications.

+- (2) The Commission and Executive Director may maintain such other files or records as they deem desirable. - (3) All information and data: - (a) Required by the Commission or the Executive Director to be furnished to them under this Ordinance or which may otherwise be obtained relative to the finances, earnings or revenue of any applicant or licensee; - (b) Pertaining to an applicant's criminal record, antecedents and background which have been furnished to or obtained by the Commission or the Executive Director from any source; - (c) Provided to the members of the Commission or the Executive Director of his employees by a governmental agency or an informer or on the assurances that the information will be held in confidence and treated as confidential; or - (d) Obtained by the Executive Director or the Commission from a supplier relating to the manufacturing of gaming devices or gaming goods;

+are confidential and may be revealed in whole or in part only in the course of the necessary administration of this Ordinance or upon the lawful order of a court of competent jurisdiction.